HubAI SDK

 ## Overview

-The [hubai-sdk](https://github.com/luxonis/hubai-sdk) package is a Python library for interacting with the [AI &
+The [hubai-sdk](https://github.com/luxonis/hubai-sdk) package provides programmatic access to the [AI &

-and conversion workflows directly from your Python code or command line.
+trigger online conversion from Python or the command line.

-* Programmatic access to models, variants, and instances
+* Manage models, variants, and instances in Hub AI

-* Automated model conversion to RVC2, RVC3, RVC4, and Hailo formats
+* Run online conversion for RVC2, RVC3, RVC4, and Hailo targets

 ## Installation